UniMath/agda-unimath/src/logic/double-negation-dense-maps.lagda.md

   is-double-negation-dense-map-comp (is-double-negation-dense-map-equiv e)
 ```

-### The composite of a surjective map after an equivalence is dense
+### The composite of a double negation dense map after an equivalence is double negation dense

 ```agda
 is-double-negation-dense-map-right-comp-equiv :